AymanJabr/MCP-Powered-Chef-Simulator-Game/documentation/5_mcp_integration.md

   "tool_name": "take_order",
   "description": "Take an order from a customer", "parameters": {
-    "customer_id": "ID of the customer placing the order" }
+    "customerId": "ID of the customer placing the order" }
 }